 HPV symptoms can take months or years to show up.
-Flare-ups are triggered by the immune system and viral load, (the quantity of virus circulating in the body).
+Flare-ups are triggered by the immune system and viral load (or the quantity of virus circulating in the body).
 The most characteristic symptom of HPV is the appearance of several small warts in the male or female intimate area.

 HPV in men is similar to HPV in women, but it’s very common for men to have no symptoms.
 The virus is present in the skin of the genital organ and can be passed on to others through intercourse without any visual indications of having it.

 How to treat HPV